adrien-ben/bagl/bagl-deferred/README.md

 ### Post Processing

 The renderer uses a simple post processing pipeline that apply bloom, anti-aliasing, tone mapping and gamma correction.
+Bloom and fxaa can be disabled.
+Bloom by setting bloom_enabled to false and `fxaa` by setting `fxaa_quality` to DISABLED.

 #### Anti Aliasing